hadoopTrainingDc/hadoopHASetup/readme.md

 ### Cluster launch sequence

-This document assumes that you already have clean CentOS 7 installed.
+This document assumes that you already have clean CentOS 7 installed onto nodes.
 At least, we have :))

 1\.
-Create user for cluster management
+Create user for cluster management by executing command on each node:

 `~# curl -sL https://raw.githubusercontent.com/hadoopTrainingDc/hadoopHASetup/master/user.sh | bash`